 If you want eye candy and an endless stream of sexy looking widgets on your desktop then Screenlets are probably for you.

-You can download the latest stable release for your particular operating system right here, or if you’re running Ubuntu can choose to install straight from the command line.
+You can download the latest stable release for your particular operating system right here [No Longer Available], or if you’re running Ubuntu can choose to install straight from the command line.

 Simply open a new Terminal window (Applications, Accessories and then Terminal) and type: